fplll/fplll/README.md

 It includes an implementation of the BKZ reduction algorithm [[SE94](#SE94)], including the BKZ-2.0 [[CN11](#CN11)] improvements (extreme enumeration pruning, pre-processing of blocks, early termination).
 Additionally, Slide reduction [[GN08](#GN08)] and self dual BKZ [[MW16](#MW16)] are supported.

 It also includes a floating-point implementation of the Kannan-Fincke-Pohst algorithm [[K83](#K83),[FP85](#FP85)] that finds a shortest non-zero lattice vector.
-For the same task, the GaussSieve algorithm [[MV10](#MV10)] is also available in fplll.
 Finally, it contains a variant of the enumeration algorithm that computes a lattice vector closest to a given vector belonging to the real span of the lattice.

 fplll is distributed under the [GNU Lesser General Public License](COPYING) (either version 2.1 of the License, or, at your option, any later version) as published by the Free Software Foundation.